 This plan also has a living room and a lounging deck, which isn’t common.

-This 960 square foot plan has 2 bedrooms, a living room and a dining room.
+This house plan is 960 square foot and has 2 bedrooms, a living room, and a dining room.

 This one also has a largish living room, which is 16 x 24.
 Generally, with a container home, one might not imagine having such a large open space, but this plan has it.